badj/api-with-cypress-e2e-tests-poc/README.md

 ## TODO

 1. Create a TOC
-2. Create Unit tests for all API endpoints / operations as part of the app startup
-3. Create Cypress tests for all CRUD operations
+2. Create Cypress tests for all CRUD operations
-4. Create Github actions with workflows to deploy the app and test the app in Docker with Cypress
+3. Create Github actions with workflows to deploy the app and test the app in Docker with Cypress

 ***